Governorship of Ronald Reagan: Abortion issue

+Mulford Act

+Reagan reacted to the Black Panther Party's strategy of copwatching by signing the Mulford Act in 1967 to prohibit the public carrying of firearms.
+On May 2, before the act was passed, 26 Panthers were arrested after interrupting a debate on the bill in the California State Capitol.
+The act was California's most restrictive piece of gun control legislation, with critics saying that it was "overreacting to the political activism of organizations such as the Black Panthers".
+Reagan also approved additional legislation for a waiting period of fifteen days as a "cooling-off" period for handgun buyers so that they would not purchase weapons in the heat of the moment and could think about their future actions.
+Although the Panthers gained national attention, their membership barely grew.
+The act marked the beginning of both modern legislation and public attitude studies on gun control.

 Berkeley protests

 Reagan was involved in high-profile conflicts with the protest movements of the era.
 During his campaign, he repeatedly promised to "clean up the mess at Berkeley" in response to the Free Speech Movement of 1964.
-He followed through on that promise by appointing several new regents to the UC Board of Regents who, together with himself (in his capacity as an ex officio regent) aligned with existing board members to form a majority (14 to 8) to vote for UC President Clark Kerr's dismissal on January 20, 1967.
+According to UC President Clark Kerr, the newly-inaugurated Reagan soon revealed his complete lack of awareness of the traditional role of the University of California in California public higher education.
+During a January 12, 1967 meeting with several key UC officials to discuss Reagan's proposal to drastically cut the university budget, Reagan criticized UC for accepting the top 12.5% of California high school students, whom he felt should attend private institutions instead, and he argued that as a public institution, UC should take the bottom 12.5%, that it should take "the Mexicans".
+Reagan then followed through on his promise to clean up the university by appointing several new regents to the UC Board of Regents who, together with himself (in his capacity as an ex officio regent) aligned with existing board members to form a majority (14 to 8) to vote for Kerr's dismissal on January 20, 1967.
 In a February 3, 1967 letter to Kerr, Regent Thomas M. Storke criticized the "brutal, cruel, and asinine" manner in which Reagan had carried out Kerr's dismissal and also noted that "Ananias is a symbol of Truth compared to Ronnie."

 On May 15, 1969, during the People's Park protests at UC Berkeley, Reagan sent the California Highway Patrol and other officers to quell the protests, in an incident that became known as "Bloody Thursday."
 The student newspaper headlines blared: